-While lenders have been required (for loans closed after July '99) to cancel Private Mortgage Insurance (PMI) at the point the mortgage balance goes below 78% of the purchase price, they do not have to take similar action if the equity is above 22%.
-(There are exceptions -like some loans considered 'high risk'.)
-The good news is that you can request cancelation of your PMI yourself (for your loan closing after July '99), regardless of the original purchase price, at the point the equity reaches twenty percent.
+While lenders have been legally required (for loans closed after July '99) to cancel Private Mortgage Insurance (PMI) when the mortgage balance goes under 78% of the purchase price, they do not have to cancel PMI automatically if the equity is more than 22%.
+(There are some exceptions -like some loans considered 'high risk'.)
+However, you can actually cancel PMI yourself (for mortgage loans closed after July 1999) when your equity gets to 20 percent, without consideration of the original purchase price.

-Keep track of your principal payments.
-Make yourself aware of the selling prices of other houses in your immediate area.
-Unfortunately, if you have a recent mortgage loan - five years or fewer, you probably haven't had a chance to pay very much of the principal: you are paying mostly interest.
+Study your statements often.
+Also be aware of the price that other homes are purchased for in your neighborhood.
+Unfortunately, if you have a recent mortgage - five years or under, you likely haven't begun to pay very much of the principal: you have been paying mostly interest.

 Do you have a question?
 We can help.
 Simply fill out the form below and we'll contact you with the answer, with no obligation to you.
 We guarantee your privacy.